rickmondal-2004/calander/README.md

 # calander
-A page for month wise calendar using C language
+A page for month wise calendar, using C language